(CNN)Here's a look at the life of the founder of Virgin Group, Ltd., Richard Branson.

 Signed notable artists such as the Sex Pistols, Culture Club, the Rolling Stones and Genesis to the Virgin Records label.

-His possessions include Necker Island, Moskito Island, Makepeace Island and Great Britain Island; a super-yacht named the Necker Belle; a submarine named the Necker Nymph and a space craft named SpaceShipTwo or the VSS Enterprise.
+Some of his possessions include: Necker Island, Moskito Island and Makepeace Island; a super-yacht named the Necker Belle; a submarine named the Necker Nymph and a spacecraft named SpaceShipTwo or the VSS Enterprise.

-Virgin Group has spawned more than 300 companies in leisure, travel, tourism, mobile, broadband, media, finance and health.
+The Virgin Group brand has spawned more than 400 worldwide companies, in leisure, travel, tourism, mobile, broadband, media, finance, conservation and health.

 1966 - Starts the magazine "Student" shortly before dropping out of school at the age of 16.